WouterJ/mockery/docs/01-INSTALLATION.md

 using Composer, first install Composer for your project using the instructions on the [Composer download page](https://getcomposer.org/download/).
 You can then define your development dependency on Mockery using the suggested parameters below.
-While every effort is made to keep the master branch stable, you may prefer to use the current stable version tag instead.
+While every effort is made to keep the master branch stable, you may prefer to use the current stable version tag instead (use the `@stable` tag).

     {
         "require-dev": {
-            "mockery/mockery": "dev-master@dev"
+            "mockery/mockery": "dev-master"
         }
     }

 To install, you then may call:

-    composer.phar install --dev
+    php composer.phar update

-This will install Mockery as a development dependency but will not install it for regular non-development installs.
+This will install Mockery as a development dependency, meaning it won't be installed when using `php composer.phar update --no-dev` in production.

 ## PEAR